tyc/successfulunittest/manuscript/Basic_Concepts.md

 I am not going to go too deep with version control.
 Yet, it is such an important subject that I want to write a chapter just to remind you of it.

-The unit test cases you create needs to be version controlled.
+The unit testing cases you create needs to be version controlled.
 It is an integral part of creating your software.
 It is as important as the C code you write, so it needs to be managed using a version control management system.
 There are plenty of system available, just choose one that you feel comfortable, just make sure you use one.

 ##Coverage